digitsarl/devC/README.md

 ## Allowed formats of input files

-The lines of the input files must respect one of the following formats :
+The lines of the input files must respect at least one of the following formats:

  - ```year/month/day hour:minute:second emse/fayol/stair/room/sensors/sensorID/metrics/sensorType ObservedValue``` for a principal observation